Lewis Milestone: Television and unrealized film projects: 1955–1965

-After completing The Widow (La Vedova) (1955), Milestone returned to the United States in search of film projects.
+After completing The Widow (La Vedova), Milestone returned to the United States in search of film projects.
 With the Hollywood studio system in decline, Milestone resorted to television to keep working.
 Five years elapsed before he completed another feature film.
-In 1956–1957, Milestone partnered with actor-producer Kirk Douglas, who had debuted in Milestone's The Strange Love of Martha Ivers (1946), to make a movie about a Citizen Kane-like tycoon but the project, which was titled King Kelly, was abandoned after a year.
+In 1956–1957, Milestone partnered with actor-producer Kirk Douglas, who had debuted in Milestone's The Strange Love of Martha Ivers, to make a movie about a Citizen Kane-like tycoon, but the project, which was titled King Kelly, was abandoned after a year.

-In 1957, Milestone directed episodes of television drama series, including Alfred Hitchcock Presents (two episodes), Schlitz Playhouse (two episodes) and Suspicion (one episode).
-In 1958, Milestone directed actor Richard Boone, who debuted in Milestone'sKangaroo (1952), in two episodes of the television western Have Gun – Will Travel.
-Milestone embarked upon the filming of Warner Bros.'s PT 109 (1963), a biography of John F. Kennedy's experiences as a torpedo boat commander in the Pacific War.
+In 1957, Milestone directed episodes of television drama series, including Alfred Hitchcock Presents (two episodes), Schlitz Playhouse (two episodes), and Suspicion (one episode).
+In 1958, Milestone directed actor Richard Boone, who debuted in Milestone's Kangaroo (1952), in two episodes of the television western Have Gun – Will Travel.
+Milestone embarked upon the filming of Warner Bros' PT 109, a biography of John F. Kennedy's experiences as a torpedo boat commander in the Pacific War.
 After several weeks of filming, Jack L. Warner removed Milestone from the project and replaced him with director Leslie H. Martinson, who received the screen credit.

-Milestone found television productions unappealing but returned to that medium after completing Mutiny on the Bounty (1962), directing one episode of the series Arrest and Trial and one episode of The Richard Boone Show, both in 1963.
-Milestone's final film work was for a multinational joint venture with American International Pictures' La Guea Seno- The Dirty Game (1965), for which he directed one episode before being replaced by Terence Young due to failing health.
+Milestone found television productions unappealing but returned to that medium after completing Mutiny on the Bounty, directing one episode of the series Arrest and Trial and one episode of The Richard Boone Show, both in 1963.
+Milestone's final film work was for a multinational joint venture with American International Pictures' La Guea Seno- The Dirty Game, for which he directed one episode before being replaced by Terence Young due to failing health.

 Several of Milestone's films—Seven Sinners, The Front Page, The Racket, and Two Arabian Knights—were preserved by the Academy Film Archive in 2016 and 2017.

 Personal life and death

 In 1935, Milestone and actor Kendall Lee, whose full name was Kendall Lee Glaezner, were married.
 Lee and Milestone had met on the set of his 1932 film Rain, in which Lee had played Mrs. MacPhail.
-They had no children and remained married until Lee's death in 1978.
-According to biographer Joseph Millichap; "over the years the Milestones were the most gracious of Hollywood hosts, giving parties that attracted the cream of the film community".
+They had no children and remained married until Lee died in 1978.
+According to biographer Joseph Millichap, "over the years the Milestones were the most gracious of Hollywood hosts, giving parties that attracted the cream of the film community".

 Milestone experienced declining health in the 1960s and suffered a stroke in 1978, shortly after the death of Kendall Lee, his wife of 43 years.

 After further illnesses, Milestone died on September 25, 1980, at UCLA Medical Center, five days before his 85th birthday.
-Milestone's final request before he died was for Universal Studios to restore All Quiet on the Western Front (1930) to its original length.
-The Library of Congress' Motion Picture Division released a fully-restored version of the film in 1998.
+Milestone's final request before he died was for Universal Studios to restore All Quiet on the Western Front to its original length.
+The Library of Congress's Motion Picture Division released a fully restored version of the film in 1998.
 Milestone is interred in the Westwood Village Memorial Park Cemetery in Los Angeles.